OpenOmics/istari/README.md

 ```

 ## Contribute
-This site is a living document, created for and by members like you. istari is maintained by the members of OpenOmics and is improved by continous feedback!
+This site is a living document, created for and by members like you. istari is maintained by the members of OpenOmics and is improved by continuous feedback!
 We encourage you to contribute new content and make improvements to existing content via pull request to our [GitHub repository](https://github.com/OpenOmics/istari).

 ## References
 <sup>**1.**  Kurtzer GM, Sochat V, Bauer MW (2017).
 Singularity: Scientific containers for mobility of compute.
 PLoS ONE 12(5): e0177459.</sup>